nikita-s-wrk/qpg-connectedhomeip/examples/evk/README.md

 ![Power QPG6105 DK](./imgs/qpg6105_power.png "Power QPG6105 DK")

-When the QPG6105DK board is connected to a computer, it will appear as a USB serial port device.
+When the QPG6105DK board is connected to a comp appear as a USB serial port device.
 The Light application will send logging messages to this serial port.

 To inspect the serial logging of the Light Application running on the QPG6105,